The linkage class of a grade three complete intersection: Introduction

 Thus we use more information about the original ideal $I$ to deduce less information about the linked ideal $K:I$.
 This is problematic, as it limits our ability to inductively study licci ideals.
 The natural question is whether it is possible to achieve a sort of ``equal exchange'' as we had for $c=2$.
 That is, given a grade 3 perfect ideal $I$, we would like to compute some supplementary data so that the same supplementary data may be determined for any linked ideal $K:I$ with essentially no additional computation.
 We would also hope that, if $I$ is licci, then its Herzog class can be read off from this supplementary data.

 The goal of this paper is to show that these hopes can be attained for grade 3 perfect ideals, at least assuming that $R$ has equicharacteristic zero.
-The key ingredient is a deep connection to representation theory, which we will motivate by example.
+Theorem~\ref{thm:HST-linked-pair} shows that the ``higher structure maps'' defined in \S\ref{sec:GFR-HST} serve as suitable supplementary data.
+Then, Theorems \ref{thm:non-licci-locus} and \ref{thm:grade-3-licci-classification} illustrate the utility of these higher structure maps, including how they determine the Herzog class.

+The key ingredient in the construction of higher structure maps is a deep connection to representation theory, which we will motivate by example.
 Returning to the case $c=2$, suppose we have a (not necessarily minimal) resolution $\mb{F}$ of the form \eqref{eq:intro:res-length-two} for a grade 2 perfect ideal $I$.
 As mentioned in the beginning, the Herzog class of $I$ is determined by its minimal number of generators

 where the Fitting ideal $\operatorname{Fitt}_i (I)$ is equal to $I_{n-i}(d_2)$ by definition.
 It is helpful to consider the augmented matrix

 whose top exterior power

 encodes the minors of all sizes of $d_2$ simultaneously.
 We view the source of $w$ as being graded with $\bigwedge^{n-1} F_2 \otimes \bigwedge^{n-1} F_1^*$ in bottom degree zero, so that $\operatorname{Fitt}_i(I)$ is generated by the entries of $w$ restricted to components in degree $\leq i-1$.
 As such, writing $k$ for the residue field of $R$, the first nonzero component of $w\otimes k$ is in degree $b_0(I) - 1$.